 - 1 Salad Bowl

-How to Make Green Bean Salad with Feta and Olives
+How to Prepare the Green Bean Salad with Feta and Olives

 To prepare the green bean salad with feta and olives, start by cleaning the green beans: remove the ends (1) then rinse them thoroughly under running water.
 Boil them in plenty of lightly salted water for about 15 minutes (2).
-Before draining, taste them because cooking times can vary based on the thickness of the beans, which should be tender but not mushy.
-Once drained, I immerse them in ice water (3) to stop the cooking and maintain a nice bright green color.
+Before draining them, taste them, as the cooking times can vary based on the thickness of the green beans, which should be tender but not mushy.
+As soon as they are drained, I immerse them in ice water (3) to stop the cooking and maintain a nice bright green color.

 In a salad bowl, mix the green beans, radishes, and torn basil leaves.
-Season everything with a pinch of salt (don’t overdo it, remember that feta is already salty), a bit of olive oil, and a pinch of oregano (7).
-Add the feta cubes, pumpkin seeds, the olives, and a few drops of balsamic vinegar.
+Dress everything with a pinch of salt (don’t overdo it, consider that feta is already salty), a bit of olive oil, and a pinch of oregano (7).
+Add the feta cubes, pumpkin seeds, olives, and a few drops of balsamic vinegar.
 Mix well and garnish with the crumbled taralli (8).

 Your green bean salad with feta and olives is ready to be served.
-These quantities are suitable for a main dish for 2 people or an appetizer for 4 people.
+These quantities are suitable for a main course for 2 people or an appetizer for 4 people.

 Storage

-The green bean and feta salad can be stored in the fridge, closed in a glass container, for up to 2 days and can also be a different idea for lunch at the office.
+The green bean and feta salad keeps in the refrigerator, stored in a glass container, for up to 2 days and can also be an unusual idea for an office lunch.